Impact of rotation on the amplitude of acoustic modes in solar-like stars: Insights from hydrodynamical simulations

 \section{Acknowledgements}

-A.L.S would like to thank A. S. Brun for interesting and fruitful discussions on simulations of rotating convection, as well as T. Guillet for help with the MUSIC code.
-L.B thanks D. Lecoanet for fruitful discussions.
+The authors acknowledge the reviewer, Pr.
+Adrian Barker, for his detailed report and constructive comments, which have helped to improve the manuscript.
+A.L.S would like to thank Pr.
+A. S. Brun for interesting and fruitful discussions on simulations of rotating convection, as well as Dr. T. Guillet for help with the MUSIC code.
+L.B thanks Dr. D. Lecoanet for fruitful discussions.
 The authors acknowledge support from the European Research Council (ERC) under the Horizon Europe programme (Synergy Grant agreement 101071505: 4D-STAR) from the CNES SOHO-GOLF and PLATO grants at CEA-DAp, and from ATPS (CNRS/INSU).
 While partially funded by the European Union, views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 This project was provided with computing HPC and storage resources by GENCI at CINES thanks to the grant 2025-A0180416177 on the supercomputer Adastra's GENOA partition.